gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My mouth went dry.
 For me?
 "Is this really your handwriting."

 "Um, yeah."
 He seemed fascinated by his thumbnail.
 "I mean, yes, it is.
 It's better now, I think.
-I mean..."
-He took a deep breath.
+I mean…" He took a deep breath.
 "I wrote it a while ago.
 When my mother was teaching you the abracadabra.
 Remember?
 I used to come and read stories to her class, and you used to look at me like, like, like I was already a bookster instead of just a boy tripping over his own sandals."
 He